palakg11/KASM-Pytorch/README.md

 The property of Deep Learning (DL), which says that deep learning can be viewed as a featuremapping from ψ<sub>θ</sub>(x) to the weightω, has opened up a new question of bridging the gap between deeplearning and kernel machines.
 Insights obtained about neural networks from the perspective of kernelmachines have proved to provide a better explanation of deep learning models.
 Prior work in this domain has been predominantly in the field of image analysis.
 Furthermore, there is significant work on the use of recurrent kernel machines (RKMs) forsequential data .
 Inspired by the previous work, the authors have derived connections betweenrecurrent neural networks (RNNs) and recurrent kernel machines (RKMs).The paper constructs RNN in terms of RKMs by using simple filters.
 These kernel machines havememory cells that are updated while the sequential data comes in.
 The authors introduce a methodof adaptive-gating for the adaptivity of memory of the memory cells of Recurrent Kernel Machines.And it is observed that the obtained RKM is closely related to the LSTM.
 Furthermore, Gated CNNand RAN are obtained from this LSTM-like framework by turning off some elements.

+## Set Up
+- Clone the repository.
+- Make sure the PyTorch version is `1.3.1`
+### For Language Modeling Type :
+- `cd languge_modeling`
+- Run `Python3 main.py --model=”RKM-LSTM”` , This will run the model for the penn tree bank dataset.
+- To save the results run `Python3 main.py --model=”RKM-LSTM”  > result.txt`

+### For Document Classification :
+- `cd document classification`
+- Make 3 directories `checkpoints`, `results` and `data` .
+Download [this](https://drive.google.com/drive/folders/1QmZfoKSgZl8UMN8XenAYqHaRzbW5QA26) in `data` folder of Document Classification.
+- Then run `python3 model.py --cell=RKM-LSTM --data=agnews --batch=64 --n_gram=1 --num_epoch=64`
+- All the checkpoints will be stored in the checkpoints folder and results in the result folder

 ## Experiments